Learning to grow: control of material self-assembly using evolutionary reinforcement learning: Promoting self-assembly

-In \f{fig2} we consider the ``3.12.12'' disc of \cc{whitelam2016minimal}, which has three, chemically specific patches whose bisectors are separated by angles $\pi/3$ and $5\pi/6$.
-This disc can form a structure equivalent to the 3.12.12 Archimedean tiling (a tiling with one 3-gon and two 12-gons around each vertex).
-The number of 12-gons $N_{12}$ is a suitable order parameter for this network.
-We use the time network within the evolutionary scheme of \f{fig1}.
+Search using evolutionary learning results in protocols that can greatly exceed the yield of cooling simulations, in a fraction of the time (an example is shown at left in \f{fig_cool}(a)).
+In \f{fig2}(a--c) we show results obtained using the time network within the evolutionary scheme of \f{fig1}.
 Generation-0 trajectories are controlled by essentially random protocols, and many (e.g. those that involve weakening of interparticle bonds) result in no assembly (see \f{fig2_supp}).
-Some protocols result in low-quality assembly, and the best of these are used to create generation 1. \f{fig2}(b) shows that assembly gets better with generation number: evolved networks learn to promote assembly of the desired structure.
-The protocols leading to these structures are shown in \f{fig2}(c,d): early networks tend to strengthen bonds (``cool'') quickly and concentrate the substrate, while later networks strengthen bonds {\em more} quickly but also promote evacuation of the substrate.
-This strategy appears to reduce the number of obstacles to the closing of these relatively open and floppy structures.
-The most advanced networks refine these bond-strengthening and evacuation protocols.
+Some protocols result in low-quality assembly (comparable to that seen in the fastest cooling protocols of \f{fig_cool}), and the best of these are used to create generation 1. \f{fig2}(a) shows that assembly gets better with generation number: evolved networks learn to promote assembly of the desired structure.
+The protocols leading to these structures are shown in \f{fig2}(b,c): early-generation networks tend to strengthen bonds (``cool'') quickly and concentrate the substrate, while later-generation networks strengthen bonds {\em more} quickly but also promote evacuation of the substrate.
+This strategy appears to reduce the number of obstacles to the closing of the large and floppy intermediate structures.
+The most advanced networks further refine these bond-strengthening and substrate-evacuation protocols.

-The microscopic network [\f{fig2}{(f--h)] produces slightly more nuanced versions of the time-network protocols, and leads to better assembly.
-Thus, networks given access to configurational information learn more completely than those that know only the elapsed time of the procedure.
+The microscopic network [\f{fig2}{(d--f)] produces slightly more nuanced versions of the time-network protocols, and leads to better assembly.
+Thus, networks given access to configurational information learn more completely than those that know only the elapsed time of the procedure, even though the information they are given does not directly relate to the quality of assembly.
 In \f{fig3} we show in more detail a trajectory produced by the best generation-18 microscopic network.
-The self-assembly dynamics that results is a hierarchical assembly of the type seen in \cc{whitelam2016minimal}, in which trimers (3-gons) form first, and networks of trimers then form 12-gons, but is a more extreme version: in \f{fig3} we see that almost all the 3-gons made by the system form before the 12-gons begin to form.
+The self-assembly dynamics that results is hierarchical assembly of the type seen in \cc{whitelam2016minimal}, in which trimers (3-gons) form first, and networks of trimers then form 12-gons, but is a more extreme version: in \f{fig3} we see that almost all the 3-gons made by the system form before the 12-gons begin to form.
 Thus the network has adopted a two-stage procedure in an attempt to maximize yield.